 - Managing LPNs, LVNs and nurse aides

-Nurses with a higher degree may have more high level job duties and accountabilities.
-Nurse practitioners (NP), for example, must hold a Master’s Degree and generally work more independently than their RN counterparts.
-They can deliver primary or specialty care services, prescribe medications, and diagnose and treat basic illnesses or injuries.
+Nurses with a more advanced degree may have more complex job duties and responsibilities.
+Nurse practitioners (NP), for example, must hold a Master’s Degree and normally work more independently than their RN counterparts.
+They can provide primary or specialty care services, prescribe medications, and diagnose and treat basic illnesses or injuries.